dy/piezo/docs/r&d.md

   2.1 `@math#sin,cos`, `@./path/to/file.son#a,b,c`
     - messes up with native syntax - paths are not part of it.

+  3. `sin,cos @ math`
+    + sounds nicely
+    + obvious definition of global module variables, not some part of atom
+    + similar to assignment by order
+    - scoping problem, same as JS.

+  3.1 `math @ sin, cos`

 ### [x] Do we need to have `@` for imports?
 Can't we just indicate atom directly? -> keep atoms free